So, you want to make a game…

 I will assume that people reading this have some sort of idea for a game, regardless of the scope.
 Whether it’s as simple as homebrewing some rules changes for a game you’re playing or some completely new concept that you want to make a reality, you need to start from the beginning.

 One of the best parts about game design is how little material resources you actually need for it.
-A couple of notebooks, maybe a printer (or your neighbour’s unsecured Wi-Fi enabled printer, but you didn’t hear this from me), and the rest is really mostly mental effort.
-It depends on the scope of your thing, but if you have the rules, most prototypes for games shouldn’t take more than a couple of hours to make.
+A couple of notebooks, maybe a printer (especially your neighbour’s unsecured Wi-Fi-enabled printer, but you didn’t hear this from me), and the rest is really mostly mental effort.
+It depends on the scope of your project, but if you have the rules, most prototypes for games shouldn’t take more than a few hours to make.
 Remember, paper and cardboard are your best friends now.